PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:15:27
+Last updated: 2024-04-02 15:16:41
-Random Quote: It is impossible to experience one's death objectively and still carry a tune. - Woody Allen
+Random Quote: It is not uncommon for people to spend their whole life waiting to start living. - Eckhart Tolle